panhuangru/cs_taiwan_2022/OSI作業.md

 **TCP vs UDP**
 -TCP stand for transmission control protocol
--check for errors and to guarantee the deliverey of data TCP RELIABLE UDP stand for use datagram protocol is also use for sending and recieving data but its not guarantee the delivery of data UDP is faster than TCP UDP UNRELIABLE
+-check for errors and to guarantee the deliverey of data TCP RELIABLE UDP stand for useR datagram protocol is also use for sending and recieving data but its not guarantee the delivery of data UDP is faster than TCP UDP UNRELIABLE